rtrisnoj/esp-idf/docs/en/api-guides/build-system.rst

   * Else, if the ``PROJECT_DIR/version.txt`` exists, its contents will be used as ``PROJECT_VER``.
   * Else, if the project is located inside a Git repository, the output of git describe will be used.
   * Otherwise, ``PROJECT_VER`` will be "1".
+- ``EXTRA_PARTITION_SUBTYPES``: CMake list of extra partition subtypes.
+Each subtype description is a comma separated string with ``type_name, subtype_name, numeric_value`` format.
+Components may add new subtypes by appending them to this list.

 Other build properties are listed :ref:`here<cmake-build-properties>`.